hexkDotCom/TrashMail.net-disposable-email-address/README.md

 hard-code it in the source (USERNAME and PASSWORD variables), or you provide them interactively.

-The script will create a disposable email address for you on TrashMail.net.
+The script takes a list of disposable email address from a text file and adds them for you on TrashMail.net.
-The newly created email address will be copied to the clipboard (for this you must have the "xsel" command installed on your system).

-Tested under Linux with Python 2.7.
+Tested under Windows 10 with Python 2.7.

 Usage
 -----